Icinga/icinga2/doc/06-distributed-monitoring.md

   Parent zone name    | **Optional.** Specify the parent's zone name.
   Accept config       | **Optional.** Whether this node accepts configuration sync from the master node (required for [config sync mode](06-distributed-monitoring.md#distributed-monitoring-top-down-config-sync)).
   Accept commands     | **Optional.** Whether this node accepts command execution messages from the master node (required for [command endpoint mode](06-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint)).
+  Replay Log Duration | **Optional.** Specified with the `--replay-log-duration` parameter, value needs to be in seconds.
+Defaults to `0` disabling the replay log on agents.
+Available since 2.12+.
   Global zones        | **Optional.** Allows to specify more global zones in addition to `global-templates` and `director-global`.
   Disable conf.d      | **Optional.** Specified with the `disable-confd` parameter.
 If provided, this disables the `include_recursive "conf.d"` directive in `icinga2.conf`.
 Available since v2.9+.
 Not set by default for compatibility reasons with Puppet, Ansible, Chef, etc.